giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

 ## Create shared cluster template base {#create-shared-template-base}

-**IMPORTANT:** shared cluster template base should not serve as a standalone base for cluster creation, it's there only to abstract App CRs that are common to all clusters versions, and to provide basic configuration for default apps App.
+**IMPORTANT:** shared cluster template base shouldn't serve as a standalone base for cluster creation, it's there only to abstract `App` CRs that are common to all clusters versions, and to provide basic configuration for default apps `App`.
 It's then used as a base for other bases, which provide an overlay with a specific configuration.
 This is to avoid code duplication across bases.

-**Bear in mind**, this is not a complete guide of how to create a perfect base, but rather a mere summary of basic steps needed to move forward.
-Hence, instructions here will not always be precise in telling you what to change, as this can strongly depend on the resources involved, how much of them you would like to include in a base, etc.
+**Bear in mind**, this isn't a complete guide of how to create a perfect base, but rather a mere summary of basic steps needed to move forward.
+Hence, instructions here won't always be precise in telling you what to change, as this can strongly depend on the resources involved, how much of them you would like to include in a base, etc.

-We provide a command to create bases for CAPI clusters in an easy way.
+We provide a command to create bases for workload clusters in an easy way.
 A base can be created by running:

 ```nohighlight
 kubectl gs gitops add base --provider capa
 ```

-This command will create the folder structure and the specific folder for the provider capa, including the template files in the `template` folder.
+This command will create the folder structure and the specific folder for the provider `capa` (AWS flavour), including the template files in the `template` folder.
 The structure would be:

 ```nohighlight
 bases